Faruhcon/BallBlog/source/content/category-folder/vb-overview.md

         <img class=scale-w100 src="vsb_kiosk.png">
         <figcaption>The VSB Kiosk at the Children’s Museum of Atlanta.</figcaption>
     </figure>
     <p>The Virtual STEM Buddy Museum (VSB-M) project was designed to encourage children to learn more about various STEM concepts through the use of a virtual robot buddy.
 As a child played the minigames, their VSB would provide instructions on how to play in addition to information on the underlying STEM concept being used, such as levers and trajectories.
-This info was conveyed both through text and audio.
+This info was conveyed both through text and audio as it could not be assumed that all of its players would be able to read.
 VSB-M was built as an exhibit at the Children's Museum of Atlanta (CMOA) consisting of a large screen display, Android tablet, and Microsoft Kinect.</p>
     <details open>
         <summary>VSB-M Stats</summary>
         <div class="table-container">